PKBoo/blog/game/_posts/2020-10-20-mafia-de-cuba.md

 Mafia de Cuba takes social deduction and puts it through a food processor and unfortunately you are playing the game that is currently spinning furiously in the processor instead of the smooth, pasty aftermath.
 It gives players an interesting proposition: You can make the game as complicated or simple as you want.
 It gives every player the option of keeping the game barebones by joining 1 of the 2 factions.
 But if you want, you can become a double agent, or a triple agent, or just a regular agent, but changes to a triple agent.
 Just having so many agents makes the game hard to read clearly, and hard to develop a language to learn the game.
 It's ugly and egregiously complex and I guess given enough time it would eventually be fun to play.

 Among Us is a beautiful, elegant game of deception.
-It is so perfectly creates emergent social behaviors and causes players to organically learn exactly what to look for when searching for clues.
+It so perfectly creates emergent social behaviors and causes players to organically learn exactly what to look for when searching for clues.
 It takes concepts of time and space and challenges your mind to make assumptions and assign probabilities.
 There is so many ways for a player to express their skill in the game while still playing to win.
 It gives so much agency to how players want to create tactics or strategies, and allows for so many variations while still holding true of the tenants of great social deduction games.

-It's a great genre for exploring different ways to have fun playing a game, and unfortunately it will always be a genre gives an excuse for people to be emotional terrorists.
+It's a great genre for exploring different ways to have fun playing a game, and unfortunately it will always be a genre gives an excuse for players to put on the mask of pure emotional terrorists.

 What a tweest!